African Hebrew Israelites in Israel: Beliefs

-Accusations of anti-Semitism and current relations with the Israeli government
+Accusations of antisemitism

-On several occasions, Ben Ammi and the Black Hebrew community have been accused of practicing anti-semitism.
-As well as denying the Israelite heritage of world Jewry and its claim to the land of Israel, the stalemate which existed between the Black Hebrew community and Israel in the late 1970s led to heightened tensions and according to The Jerusalem Post, "Ben Ammi mounted a worldwide public-relations offensive against the government that dripped with anti-semitism.
-Community newspapers compared the Israelis to Nazis and they also included images of money-grubbing Jews and other stereotypical images".
+On several occasions, Ben Ammi and the Black Hebrew community have been accused of anti-semitism.
+As well as denying the Israelite heritage of world Jewry and its claim to the land of Israel, the stalemate which existed between the Black Hebrew community and Israel in the late 1970s led to heightened tensions and according to The Jerusalem Post, "Ben Ammi mounted a worldwide public relations offensive against the government that dripped with anti-semitism.
+Community newspapers compared the Israelis to Nazis and they also included images of money-grabbing Jews and other stereotypical images".
 However, relations improved during the 1990s as the Black Hebrew community distanced itself from the ineffective extremist stance which it had taken up in earlier years.
 Since then, the group has become a valuable part of both the Dimona community and the wider Israeli society and it has also pursued integration in ways such as volunteering to serve in the IDF.

 In 2011, the Georgia General Assembly passed a resolution which "recognize(s) the Hebrew Israelite Community for its service to the nation of Israel and commends their 40 years of history."
 Citing the fact that the Dimona-based community is "one of the largest urban kibbutzim in Israel" and "has attracted visitors from around the world because of its healthy lifestyle and organic agriculture," the Assembly concluded and declared that "the culture and tradition of the Hebrew Israelite Community is a rich one, and the Community's numerous contributions are worthy of recognition."